TheLord45/tpanel/README.md

 # TPanel
-TPanel is an emulation of some AMX G4 touch panels.
-The panels used to reverse engineer the communication protocol and the behavior were a *AMX MVP-5200i* and a *AMX NXD-700Vi*.
+**TPanel** is an emulation of some AMX G4 touch panels.
+The panels used to verify the communication protocol and the behavior were an *AMX MVP-5200i* and an *AMX NXD-700Vi*.

-TPanel was designed for *NIX desktops (Linux, BSD, …) as well as Android operating systems version 10 or newer.
-Currently there exists no Windows version and there probably never will be one.
+**TPanel** was designed for *NIX desktops (Linux, BSD, …) as well as Android operating systems version 10 or newer.
+Currently there exists no Windows version and there probably never will.

-The software uses internally the [Skia](https://skia.org) library for drawing all objects and the [Qt 5.15](https://doc.qt.io/qt-5.15/) library to display the objects.
-TPanel is written in C++.
+The software uses internally the [Skia](https://skia.org) library for drawing all objects and the [Qt 5.15](https://doc.qt.io/qt-5.15/) library to display the objects. **TPanel** is written in C++.
 This makes it especially on mobile platforms fast and reliable.
-It has the advantage to not drain the accumulator of any mobile device while running as fast as possible.
-Compared to commercial products the accumulator lasts up to 10 times longer.
+It has the advantage to not drain the battery of any mobile device while running as fast as possible.
+Compared to commercial products the battery lasts up to 10 times longer.

 # Full documentation
 Look at the full documentation in this repository.
 You'll will find the [reference manual](https://github.com/TheLord45/tpanel/tree/main/documentation) in three different formats: